 The best month to visit Tokyo is either April or November.

 If you’ve ever visited Asia in the summer, you’ll understand why we’re happy to recommend the spring month of April for visitors to Tokyo.
-By April, temperatures are already starting to warm up nicely without inching to close towards oppressive summer highs.
-April’s also fairly dry, leaving you to enjoy Tokyo among bluer skies than in the gloomy days of summer and fall.
+By April, temperatures are already starting to warm up nicely without inching too close to the oppressive summer highs.
+April is also fairly dry, leaving you to enjoy Tokyo among bluer skies than in the gloomy days of summer and fall.

-And let’s not forget about the sakura.
+And let’s not forget about the sakura!
 The beginning of April generally coincides with cherry blossom viewing season in Tokyo.
 To catch them, timing is of the essence as the blossoms disappear nearly as quickly as they sprout.
-Of all the reasons to visit to Tokyo in April, this is the biggest.
-Not only is sakura a must-see for Japan, it’s practically a must for every world traveller!
+Of all the reasons to visit Tokyo in April, this is the biggest.
+Not only is sakura a must-see for Japan, but it’s also practically a must for every world traveller!

 One thing to note is that the end of April marks the start of Golden Week, a string of national holidays that send the Japanese all around the country to explore.
 It’s generally not a great time to travel throughout Japan as accommodation availability drops while prices climb even higher.

 Next to April, we’d also recommend hitting up Tokyo in November.
-Like most other four-season destinations, Tokyo is absolutely beautiful in fall.
+Like many other four-season destinations, Tokyo is absolutely beautiful in the fall.
 The blast of autumn colours throughout the city, especially in places like Shinjuku Gyoen, is a site to behold.